decentralized-identity/sidetree/docs/protocol.md

 ![DID Operation Chaining](./diagrams/operationChaining.png)

-## Batch Scaling & DDoS Mitigation
+## DDoS Attack & Mitigation

 Given the protocol was designed to enable operations to be performed at large volumes with cheap unit costs, DDoS is a real threat to the system.

-Without any mitigation strategy, each Sidetree batch can be arbitrarily large, allowing malicious, but protocol adherent nodes to create and broadcast massive operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.
+Without any mitigation strategy, malicious but protocol adherent nodes can create and broadcast operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.

-Sidetree protocol defines the following two mechanisms to enable scaling, while preventing DDoS attacks:
+Sidetree protocol defines the following mechanisms to enable scaling, while preventing DDoS attacks:

 #### Maximum batch size